Ossoff challenges Perdue to debate series

-ATLANTA - Democratic U.S. Senate nominee Jon Ossoff is challenging incumbent Republican Sen. David Perdue to a series of five live televised debates throughout Georgia, the Ossoff campaign announced Thursday, June 18.
+Democratic U.S. Senate nominee Jon Ossoff is challenging incumbent Republican Sen. David Perdue to a series of five live televised debates throughout Georgia, the Ossoff campaign announced Thursday.

 Ossoff, an investigative journalist, won last week’s Democratic primary outright, avoiding a runoff despite a field of seven candidates.
 Perdue’s bid for the Republican nomination to seek a second six-year term was unopposed.